blokestudios/tinify/README.md

 [<img src="https://travis-ci.org/tinify/tinify-nodejs.svg?branch=master" alt="Build Status">](https://travis-ci.org/tinify/tinify-nodejs)

-# Tinify API client for Node.js
+# Tinify API client for Node.js for Serverless on AWS Lambda

 Node.js client for the Tinify API, used for [TinyPNG](https://tinypng.com) and [TinyJPG](https://tinyjpg.com).
 Tinify compresses your images intelligently.
 Read more at [http://tinify.com](http://tinify.com).
+This package modifies the original package to fix issues with cacaert.pem path for serverless on AWS lambda

 ## Documentation